bartekchlebek/SwiftHelpers/README.md

 ### CGImage+Drawing

-Convenience method, that's sets up a `CGContext` to draw to and returns a `CGImage`.
+Convenience method, that sets up a `CGContext` to draw to and returns a `CGImage`.

 ```swift
 let image = try CGImage.imageWithSize(CGSizeMake(256, 256)) { (context, size) in